fightlesliefigt/HEEGNet/README.md

 This repository contains code accompanying the ICLR 2026 paper *HEEGNET: HYPERBOLIC EMBEDDINGS FOR EEG*.

+A more detailed description will be relased soon.

 ## File list

 The following files are provided in this repository: